Privacy Policy

 7. Data Storage and Security

-Data is stored on Supabase (PostgreSQL) with TLS 1.2+ encryption in transit and AES-256 encryption at rest.
-Passwords are hashed using bcrypt.
-Authentication tokens are stored in the iOS Keychain.
-We do not store payment card numbers, government identification documents, or biometric data.
+Data is stored on Supabase (PostgreSQL), with uploaded photos held in Supabase Storage; all data is encrypted in transit (TLS 1.2+) and at rest (AES-256).
+On the web, your session is held in a secure, HTTP-only cookie; in the iOS app, authentication tokens are stored in the iOS Keychain.
+We do not store passwords, payment card numbers, government identification documents, or biometric data.

 No system is perfectly secure.
 If we become aware of a breach affecting your Personal Information, we will notify affected users within 72 hours of discovery via email and in-app notification, as required by applicable law.